 The Copyright Laws of the United States(Title 17,U.S. Code) Govern the Making of Photocopies or other Reproductions of Copyrighted Material.
 Any Person Using the Library Equipment is Liable for any Infringement.

-The library is not responsible for refunds for printing.
-No refunds or credits for bad prints, except in cases of printer failure.
-If the issue was due to an equipment or system error, you may be eligible for a reprint.
-Printing refunds for equipment error must be handled at the Bursar office.
+The library is not responsible to give refunds for printing errors.
+You may be eligible for a reprint that may be performed by library staff in cases of printer failure.
+If the issue was due to an equipment or system error, printing refunds must be handled at the Bursar office.

 1. The primary use for the library classroom is for library instruction.
-Classes will be scheduled through the designated librarian and posted on both the office calendar and the online calendar.
+Classes will be scheduled through the Faculty Resources Guide on the Instruction Request page found on the library website.
 Only students participating in the class receiving library instruction are allowed in the classroom at that time.
 When classes are scheduled, the classroom cannot be used for “overflow” during the hour before the scheduled class to prevent interruption of student work.

 2. At the NMC Library, if the classroom is not being used for library instruction, the classroom may be reserved for use by a faculty member who is teaching a class and remaining with his class the entire time.
 This reservation will be taken only after the faculty member has attempted without success to secure a computer lab in the building.
 It is important to understand that a faculty member using the room for his class can be bumped if another faculty member requests the room for library instruction.

 The classroom at the Lawrence Library cannot be reserved for non-instruction use by faculty.